wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==
+= 0.6.0 =
+  Increased number of DIV snippets to 10

 = 0.5.0 =
   Removed the buttons from the Post/Page edit toolbar .. the DIV snippets are now added to your post via simply clicking on your chosen DIV directly from the Meta-Box below the Editor